epacuit/strategic-voting/README.md

 ## Contents

 1. voting: a directory containing the scripts that implement the various voting methods
     * ranking.py: definition of the Ranking class
     * voter.py: definition of the Voter class
     * profile.py: definition of the Profile class and some helper functions
-  * voting_methods.py: definition of various voting methods and some help functions
+    * voting_methods.py: definition of various voting methods and some helper functions
 2. peflibtools: A fork of the Pythoon scripts from https://github.com/nmattei/PrefLib-Tools
 3. VotingScripts: Jupyter notebook that illustrates the scripts implementing the above voting scripts. **Note**: Uncomment the relevant %%writefile commands to overwrite the files in the voting directory.
 4. CreateReducedProfiles: Jupyter notebook to create profiles of various sizes